 On the other hand, S-K requires that the dilution series be broad enough to bracket both a dilution with 100% positives and 100% negatives.
 So you don’t want to use it for super low titer or super high titer samples with a small serial dilution factor.

 EDIT: More “bang head against wall”.
 As a reader kindly pointed out (see comments) I uploaded a version with an error.
-I actually caught the error in my work shortly after but was too lazy to update the blog post because I thought nobody reads my blog.
-The corrected version is now here.
+I have now taken down the link (May 2021), there are better ones out there now anyway.

 TCID50 calculation templates (draft) by Shi-Hsia HWA is licensed under a Creative Commons Attribution-ShareAlike 4.0 International License.